 Looking Ahead: Job Forecast For Media Designers

-It should be noted that there is no shortage of job opportunities for those seeking employment within the media design profession.
+Similar to those pursuing masters in Construction Management online, it should be noted that there is no shortage of job opportunities for those seeking employment within the media design profession.
 Due to the booming demands of our digital age, there are positions within the animation, film, television, web, mobile technology, and video game industries.

 According to the U.S. Bureau of Labor Statistics (BLS), the digital media design industry is expected to experience an on-average job increase from 2014-2024.
 Computer graphic positions can anticipate growth within the expanding mobile technology market, while the consumer demand for movies, video games, special effects and 3-D animation are also accountable for some of the projected growth within the job forecast.